prasannaravichandran/stu-cypress-testrail-reporter/README.md

 For TestRail hosted accounts maintained by [Gurock](http://www.gurock.com/), all accounts will automatically use HTTPS.

 You can read the whole TestRail documentation [here](http://docs.gurock.com/).

+## Enhancements from cypress-testrail-reporter

+Instead of creating a new test run each time automated tests are run in cypress, the nominated test run (runId) will be updated everytime to reflect the latest state of the tests.

 ## Author